Professor Steel researches and teaches in criminal law and legal education.

 - Program Design & Delivery, Delivery Subject Matter Group

 - 2016 Law Associate Dean Education Network, Co-convenor

 - 2006 Consultant, Criminal Law Review Division, NSW Attorney General's Department

 - Advisory Board, Centre for Professional Legal Education, Bond University

 - NSW Bar Association, Criminal Law Committee, Honorary Academic Member

 Why learning (and teaching) needs to be hard

 But not all effort leads to learning outcomes, and a lot of learning and teaching effort may well be wasted.
 Innovations in pedagogy and technology can reduce the amount of wasted effort.
 On the other hand, ‘trendy’ innovations in teaching and learning that appear to reduce effort may in fact make learning more difficult by falsely making it appear easy.

-In this talk we’ll consider some of the dangers of the short-cuts we may be offering students and teachers, and the dangers of not recognising the degree of effort both need to be great learners and great educators.
-We’ll balance that with the life-long benefits that flow from hard work in education, and ways we can encourage positive engagement with harder learning and teaching.
+In this talk Professor Steel considered some of the dangers of the short-cuts we may be offering students and teachers, and the dangers of not recognising the degree of effort both need to be great learners and great educators.
+The talk balanced that with the life-long benefits that flow from hard work in education, and explored ways we can encourage positive engagement with harder learning and teaching.